 Consider a scenario where an ontologist wants to extract from a multi-domain ontology a fragment that describes football and closely related information; see Figure 1.
-With the central term "Football" being selected as a single seed in the primitive signature, an extension $\Sigma = \{Football, BallGame, Sports, Player, FootballPlayer\}$ is obtained using the above signature extension algorithm.
-Terms in other domains such as MentholSpray will not be collected in Σ , because it is geographically isolated from the domain of Sports.
+With the central term "Football" being selected as a single seed in the primitive signature, an extension $\Sigma = \{\text{Football}, \text{BallGame}, \text{Sports}, \text{Player}, \text{FootballPlayer}\}$ is obtained using the above signature extension algorithm.
+Terms in other domains such as MentholSpray will not be collected in $\Sigma$ , because it is geographically isolated from the domain of Sports.
 However, the annotated information of MentholSpray explains that "MentholSpray can be used as pain reliever for sports players".
 In this sense the term MentholSpray is supposed to be strongly relevant to the topic.
 Collecting MentholSpray in the extended signature may enable the expanded knowledge base to answer queries regarding the treatment of an injury in a football match.
 This is a good example showing that the relevance between a term and the expanding seed signature in the context of the host ontology could be established based on important metadata of the participating terms, for example, based on their lexical information.

 In this paper, we propose a novel term selection approach to discovering semantic relationships between two isolated groups of terms.
-The idea is to measure the relevance of non- Σ terms with Σ terms based on their D-dimensional vector representation computed from important metadata of the ontology using OWL2Vec [3], a random walk- and word embedding-based OWL ontology embedding framework that encodes the semantics of OWL ontologies in a vector space by taking into account their graph structure, lexical information, as well as the logical constructors used therein.
+The idea is to measure the relevance of non- $\Sigma$ terms with $\Sigma$ terms based on their D-dimensional vector representation computed from important metadata of the ontology using OWL2Vec\ [2], a random walk- and word embedding-based OWL ontology embedding framework that encodes the semantics of OWL ontologies in a vector space by taking into account their graph structure, lexical information, as well as the logical constructors used therein.
 The work is intended to enhance existing logic-based ontology abstraction techniques as practical tools for many ontology-based knowledge processing tasks by exploiting non-logical approaches to facilitate this transfer.
 Previously, not much work has considered tightly coupled logical and data-driven techniques and exploited the complementary strengths of them to open up an application pipeline.
-Our empirical evaluation showed that the proposed approach significantly outperformed other term selection baselines in recommending good seed signatures, and with this approach, more precise fragments could be produced using one modularization and one uniform interpolation tool.
+Our empirical evaluation showed that the proposed approach significantly outperformed other term selection baselines in recommending good seed signatures, and with this approach, more precise fragments could be produced using two existing modularization and uniform interpolation tools.